 This program is more than just another workout.
 A big part of achieving fitness success is nutrition and recovery.
-So, to insure your fitness success, I included some snack options, some eating guidelines, and some information on foam rolling.
+So, to insure your fitness success, there are some included some snack options and some eating guidelines (in a separate document), and some information on foam rolling (all available in Target Solutions).
 Following these eating suggestions and using the foam roller can prolong your career and are paramount to your fitness success.

 Now, if you are like me, you like to log your progress.
-Another "bonus" of this program is the 28-day FRF QS Gym Companion and Log Sheets.
-This is a printable manual that you can use as logs and exercise references to take to the gym.
+Another "bonus" of this program is the 28-day TS (TAHPI STRONG) Log Sheets and access to the Training App.
+The logs are printable sheets that you can use as logs and exercise references to take to the gym.
 Most fire rescue athletes print the workouts and use their phone or tablet to link to the exercise videos if needed.
-If you did not download some of these bonuses, please log-in to the portal and check them out.
+If you are more tech savvy you can also use the TAHPI 28-day workout tracking app.